husakki/husakki/README.md

 ## I'm a Student in Computer Science (Informatik)!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Code more in Java and Dart(Flutter)
+- 🥅 2022 Goals: Get some projects done
 - ⚡ Fun fact: I love to do designs for tshirt's

 ### Connect with me: